Chris Christie Dishes on What Turned Him Off Working for Trump

 Trump agreed to the ex-governor’s suggestion, however, that it would be inappropriate for Christie to manage the president’s daughter Ivanka and her husband Jared Kushner—not only because of their familial relationship to the commander-in-chief, but because of the Kushner family’s long-standing beef with Christie, a former federal prosecutor who famously sent Charles Kushner to prison for tax fraud.

 The president, the ex-governor further recounts, seemed keenly interested in reviewing in advance Christie’s then-upcoming book, in which he wrote about the Kushner ordeal and included unsavory portrayals of both Jared and former Trump strategist Steve Bannon.
-Christie recalls declining to share the book with the president, fearing it “might fall into the wrong hands.”
+Christie recalls declining to share the book with the president, knowing full well it “might fall into the wrong hands.”

 Trump concluded the chat by offering Christie the job and gave him the night to think it over.
 Within hours, Christie recalls, Axios reported that the ex-governor had met with the president for the chief of staff job.
 Christie seems to suggest the potential for the president to have leaked his own secret meetings was a cause for concern: “I couldn’t help but wonder,” he writes.
 “There were only three people in that room at the White House.
 I knew I didn’t leak the story.
 It seemed unlikely to me that Melania did.
 Who was left?
 Did Trump really have someone leak that story even before I’d gotten off the train?”